zyq2652192993zyq/UIUC-CS-241-System-Programming/Lab/Mangled_Mutexes/README.md

 ## Learning objectives

-- Applying threads to an embarrasingly parallel problem.
+- Applying threads to an embarrassingly parallel problem.
 - Become more familiar with synchronization primitives, namely mutexes.

 ## Overview